SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

 5. Booster Step 3: Configure Subaccount.

-    Choose "Standard" as Service Plan.
+    Choose "Standard" as a Service Plan.
 Keep the values for your Subaccount:

     Choose "Next".